 Step 3: Caring for your plants

-When you buy a plant from My City Plants, we will send you a detailed and easy-to-follow plant care instructions that tells you exactly how to care for your new plant or you can use our full plant maintenance service and we will take care of your plants from a to z.
+When you buy a plant from My City Plants, we will send you a detailed and easy-to-follow plant care instructions that tell you exactly how to care for your new plant.

 1. Water — the right amount, at the right frequency.